 On substituting v = go, F(x) should own simple poles, and the residues must be real and positive.

-There are some important properties of positive real function, which are listed below:
+There are some important properties of a positive real function, which are listed below:

 The numerator and denominator of F(v) must be Hurwitz polynomials.